 Many people find spiders scary.
 This has always been the case, though.
 Throughout history, spiders were commonly seen as dangerous animals who carried sufficient toxins to end one’s life.

 Centuries ago, when there were no antidotes, some spider bites were deadly.
 But even today, some spider bites are incredibly dangerous.
-The black widow spider, as the name suggests, is one of the examples of dangerous spider species.
+The black widow spider, as the name suggests, is one example of dangerous spider species.

 The spider’s web is almost invisible unless it’s sprayed by rain, which is when it becomes visible to the naked eye.
 One of the more negative symbols of spiders is their invisibility and elusiveness.